PETERFEAYEZ-PERO/Hands-on-budget-Fully-professional-DC-Power-supply/README.md

-Here is a fully DC power supply with implemented Safety features, MCU real-time controlling, Voltage & Current adjusting, a cooling system, a wireless charger, and also an LCD Display for output voltage.
+Here is a fully DC power supply with implemented Safety features, real-time MCU control, Voltage & Current adjustment, a cooling system, a wireless charger, and an LCD Display for output voltage.
 This Project is Part of -Making My Lab- series.